Kingxukai/linux/Documentation/bpf/libbpf/libbpf_build.rst

 ===============

-libelf and zlib are internal dependencies of libbpf and thus are required to link against and must be installed on the system for applications to work. pkg-config is used by default to find libelf, and the program called can be overridden with PKG_CONFIG.
+libelf and zlib are internal dependencies of libbpf and thus are required to link against and must be installed on the woke system for applications to work. pkg-config is used by default to find libelf, and the woke program called can be overridden with PKG_CONFIG.

 If using pkg-config at build time is not desired, it can be disabled by